 Congestion charges are a regular sight in cities.
 Once constrained to capitals, they are now in place in hundreds of cities around the world.
 And for good reason.
 Ever since the almost incomprehensible effects of global warming have become apparent, it has become more important than ever before to cut down on pollution when and where we can.
 And for cities, that starts with cars.

 The Norwegian capital, which just so happens to be the most populous city in the country, has revealed plans to ban cars completely from the city centre by 2019.
-It has joined an increasingly longer list of cities looking to move the focus away from cars, and push them towards greener and more public-focused transport solutions.
+It has joined an increasingly long list of cities looking to move the focus away from cars, and push them towards a greener and more public-focused transport solution.

 The Great City on the outskirts of Chengdu, China and Masdar near Abu Dhabi are two other cities that are planning to focus on group travel transit or look into electric cars as alternatives to traditionally-powered private cars.
 All of this is great news for the world, but it does leave the UK lagging behind.

 Even with the UK looking at life outside the EU and being completely self-ruling, it will need to keep up with its counterparts and pave the way for eco-travel.
 The congestion charge was a step in the right direction, but with the focus on even more eco means of travel, and other countries pioneering car-free zones, the UK’s capital needs to keep up and pioneer new incentives and enforce new rules.
 And as a result, it will have to ensure that public transport is world-class – not to mention eco-friendly.

 Do you think we will see UK car-free cities in our lifetime?

 Tags : brexit, brexit and environment, car free cities, cars, cities with no car zones, Fleet Evolution, low emission zones, ulevs